ahitrin/ahitrin.github.com/_drafts/fractals-vs-lists.md

 ![focus on the first subtask](/images/fractals-vs-lists/t2.png)

-At the first glance, this step appears to be simple, but when you dig into, it suddenly grows in size.
+At the first glance, this step appears to be simple, but when you dig into, it <strike>suddenly</strike> expectedly grows in size.
-You reflect these changes in your tracker.
+You reflect these changes in your tracker by adding new subtasks.
+In your task tracker, it's a quick and easy operation.

 ![new nested subtasks appear](/images/fractals-vs-lists/t3.png)

-A number of subtasks still grow, but now you're prepared for that.
+A number of subtasks still grow, but you're prepared for that.
-No matter how deep you dig into, you could always control the complexity of your current context.
+No matter how deep you dig into, you could always control the complexity of your current working context.
 Split you tasks into parts, focus on a single chosen part and hide others.
 Place blocking relations between subtasks when you see that they need to be executed in an order.
 Remove relations when you see that they do not depend on each other.
 Group similar subtasks together.
-And so on...
+All these operations allow you to keep the number of your next actions small.

 From time to time you switch from "working mode" into "planning mode".
 Instead of "zooming in" into subtasks, you "zoom out" to see a whole picture.